Skip to main content

 Outlook (Windows) Drops display: flex, ignores max-width Use <!--[if mso]> conditional tables with fixed widths.
 Wrap containers in <!--[if !mso]><!--> <!--<![endif]--> for modern clients.

-Apple Mail Supports modern CSS but strips @media in some versions Keep @media queries inline or in <style> but duplicate critical mobile breakpoints as inline style="width:100%; max-width:600px;".
+Apple Mail Supports modern CSS; @media queries work Keep @media queries in <style> blocks; duplicate critical mobile rules as inline fallbacks.

-Gmail (Web/Android) Strips <style> in <head> for older accounts Rely entirely on inline style attributes.
+Gmail (Web/Android) Strips <style> in <head> for some accounts Rely entirely on inline style attributes.
 Use class only for progressive enhancement.

 Production Debugging Checklist

-• [ ] Variable Scope Validation: Ensure {% assign %} variables don’t leak across {% include %} partials.
-Use explicit scoping: {% assign scoped_var = value %}.
+• Variable Scope Validation: Ensure {% assign %} variables don't leak across {% include %} partials.
+Use explicit scoping.

-• [ ] Payload Regression Testing: Archive 3 months of historical webhook payloads.
-Run liquid-cli render against them weekly to catch schema drift after Shopify platform updates.
+• Payload Regression Testing: Archive historical webhook payloads.
+Run local rendering against them after Shopify platform updates to catch schema drift.

 By enforcing strict variable fallbacks, automating CSS inlining, and validating against real-world notification payloads, engineering teams can maintain high-deliverability transactional templates that scale alongside Shopify's notification ecosystem.